Mahmudiyah rape and murders: Paul E. Cortez

-On January 22, 2007, Cortez pleaded guilty in a court martial to rape, conspiracy to rape, and four counts of murder as part of a plea deal to avoid a possible death sentence.
+On 22 January 2007, Cortez pleaded guilty in a court martial to rape, conspiracy to rape, and four counts of murder as part of a plea deal to avoid a possible death sentence.
 During his sentencing hearing, his lawyers argued that he was under war-related stress.
 Cortez was sentenced to 100 years in prison with the possibility of parole after 10 years.
 He was also dishonorably discharged, demoted to the rank of private, and ordered to forfeit all of his pay and allowances.
-Tears rolled down his face as he apologized for his roles in the murders.
+Cortez sobbed while he apologized for his roles in the murders.
 "I still don't have an answer", Cortez told the judge.
 "I don't know why.
 I wish I hadn't.
 The lives of four innocent people were taken.
 I want to apologize for all of the pain and suffering I have caused the Al Janabi family."